argoproj/applicationset/README.md

-# Argo CD ApplicationSet CRD
+# Argo CD ApplicationSet Controller

 The ApplicationSet controller is a Kubernetes controller that adds support for a new custom `ApplicationSet` CustomResourceDefinition (CRD).
 This controller/CRD enables both automation and greater flexibility when managing Argo CD Applications across a large number of clusters and within monorepos, plus it makes self-service usage possible on multitenant Kubernetes clusters.